henriquehorbovyi/dotfiles/README.md

 - Linux/Common
     - `git clone https://github.com/henriquehorbovyi/dotfiles.git $HOME/dotfiles`
     - `cd dotfiles`
-    - run `stow .`
+    - run `./setup.sh`

 Congratulations!! 🖥️🔥

 ### 📦 Dotfiles
 - Zsh
-- Oh-my-zsh
+- Oh-my-zsh (installed by setup.sh)
 - Ghostty
-- Starship
+- Starship (installed by setup.sh)
 - Tmux
 - Nvim

 ### ⚠️ Important
+Make sure you have all dependencies before running setup script.
 ##### Stow

 GNU Stow is a symlink farm manager - it creates symlinks for all files inside a directory and pass to it In order to GNU stow to work you should place files inside this directory as if they were in your Home directory.